|This page is the

 Scott Henderson wrote:

 "I thought I would drop you a note to let you know that Simuflight has competed our new facility and finally moved.
-We are now located in Fallon NV.
+We are now located in Fallon, Nevada.
 The new facility is approx 6000 square feet with attached machining and sheet metal fabrication.
 The shop will be dedicated to Seabee restoration and maintenance.
 We began shipping parts the first of this week and will be accepting aircraft starting Feb 1, 2006.

 We have also added a traveling A&P/AI to our staff (Tim Sutter) that has many years of Seabee experience both flying and working on them.
 Tim will be traveling to the Seabee's that can't reach us in Fallon for everything fro maintenance to restorations work.